wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **Rachel Gomme** · *Relay*

+Rachel works across performance, drawing, and installation.
+Her work interrogates the action of time and memory in the body, and explores the nature of shared embodiment, among humans and with the more-than-human world.
+She works primarily in durational, site-specific, and one-to-one performance, and has performed, presented work, and exhibited throughout the UK and internationally since 1998.

 <a href="https://rachelgomme.com" target="_blank">rachelgomme.com</a> · Insta <a href="https://instagram.com/rachelgommelive" target="_blank">@rachelgommelive</a>
 <hr>
 **Rowena Gander** · *Diluting Lesbian*

 Dr Rowena Gander is a Liverpool-based performance artist, choreographer, and educator known for bold solo works and publications that explore power, lesbian sexuality, and female objectification.
-Her acclaimed pieces *Barely Visible* and *Woman | Women* have toured nationally, confronting lesbian invisibility through raw physicality.<br>Rowena has previously reperformed the timeless work of Marina Abramović in her Solo Retrospective at the Royal Academy of Arts and is currently part of the world touring cast for Abramović’s *Balkan Erotic Epic*.<br>Alongside making and performing her own and others’ work, Rowena has choreographed numerous musical theatre productions, as well as movement directing \/ support on small and large scale physical theatre and cabaret productions.<br>Rowena has been in receipt of grant awards from Arts Council England, Liverpool Improvisation Festival, Leap Dance Festival, Word of Warning, Metal Culture UK, Physical Fest, and Unity Theatre’s Open Call.
+Her acclaimed pieces *Barely Visible* and *Woman \| Women* have toured nationally, confronting lesbian invisibility through raw physicality.<br>Rowena has previously reperformed the timeless work of Marina Abramović in her Solo Retrospective at the Royal Academy of Arts and is currently part of the world touring cast for Abramović’s *Balkan Erotic Epic*.<br>Alongside making and performing her own and others’ work, Rowena has choreographed numerous musical theatre productions, as well as movement directing \/ support on small and large scale physical theatre and cabaret productions.<br>Rowena has been in receipt of grant awards from Arts Council England, Liverpool Improvisation Festival, Leap Dance Festival, Word of Warning, Metal Culture UK, Physical Fest, and Unity Theatre’s Open Call.
 Rowena has worked with celebrated directors and choreographers, including Blenard Azijaz, Izzie Major, Elinor Randle, Jenny Rees, Jen Hale, Jo Fong, Alexandra Pirici, Manuel Pelmus, Dawn Schultz, and Pauline Brooks.

 <a href="https://rowenagander.com" target="_blank">rowenagander.com</a> · Insta <a href="https://instagram.com/rowenagander" target="_blank">@rowenagander</a> <a href="https://instagram.com/lesbianperformance" target="_blank">@lesbianperformance</a>
 <hr>